Speaking up, and encouraging growth and change. (Even if it seems small—it isn’t.)

 The main two factors contributing to this growth—other than the benefits of aging—are (1) understanding myself and my values, and (2) caring enough to take time in hopes of making the world better for myself and for others around me.

 To me, that’s worth the risk of the unexpected.

 I know I’m just one person with a tiny microphone here, but you’re a part of it too.
 You’re here, reading about the topics I share because you care enough to.
 You’re equipping my little microphone with a loudspeaker.
 And maybe you’ve got your own microphone and your own community that you’re making a difference in, too.

 What you know and what you have to say matters.
 Ask.
 And speak it.

-This newsletter comes out every Tuesday.
-You can help keep them coming by becoming a paid subscriber, buying my planner for professionals, sharing this post, and even “Liking” it helps, too.
-Thanks for reading.
+This newsletter comes out Sunday mornings (U.S.).
+You can help keep them coming by becoming a paid subscriber, buying my planner for professionals, buying me a “cup of coffee,” and even sharing and “Liking” this post helps, too.